darennathaniel/parkere-be/README.md

 4. npm install nodemon -D (installing nodemon for devDependency)

 run postgres (install psql and set username = postgres, password):
-1. psql -U postgres or psql -u your username
+1. psql -U postgres or psql -u your username or sudo -u postgres psql
 2. insert password
 3. \l to see all database
 4. CREATE DATABASE parkere (in psql)